evgenii-petukhov/LetsTalk.Server/README.md

 * I can
   * create a single-page web application with Angular
   * implement reactive state management with NgRx store in Angular applications
+  * implement caching with both Redis and the MemoryCache class
 * I understand
   * basic principles of the OpenAPI Specification
   * microservice communication patterns and protocols, such as GRPC